Message Replay

 Message Storage

-• You can configure the how many gigabytes of storage the replay log consumes on each Message VPN.
+• You can configure how many megabtyes (MB) of spool usage the replay log consumes on each Message VPN by by configuring the replay log's max-spool-usage.
+We refer to this as the message replay's configured quota for max-spool-usage.

 Replaying Messages